Kos Island

 If you have the opportunity to spend an evening in Bodrum, a stop at the fish market taverns and a drink in the lively Bar Street is a must.

-Greek cuisine and where to eat in Kos
+Greek cuisine and where to eat in Kos island

 Nightlife and entertainment